(Hong Kong Flag)

 This evening on the ship I attended a show of local Chinese acrobats.
 They were mostly young kids.
 One little girl was only eight years.
 They were all very good.

-After that our ship sailed through Victoria Harbour during the nightly light show.
+After that our ship sailed through Victoria Harbor during the nightly light show.
 It's the largest light show in the world where various lights and lasers are emitted from many of the tall buildings.
 The light show was fine but just sailing through the harbor at night was spectacular.

 My favorite captain deserted us today and we now have a new captain.
 We have a new cruise director too.
 We will be in Hong Kong all day tomorrow also.
 I hope this cold passes quickly.
 I was worried they wouldn't let me off the ship this morning.
 Local health officials come on board in each port and thermal scan you and if you have a fever they don't let you go ashore.
 I apparently passed the test because they didn't pull me aside.
 Will write more tomorrow.